 45.5% attended college within one year of high school graduation.

-Low-income students have to take remedial English courses at double the rate of the state average.
+Low-income students have to take remedial English courses at more than double the rate of the state average.

 This could be due to various reasons, including students not completing the Free Application for Federal Student Aid (FAFSA).
-Utah continually has one of the lowest FAFSA completion rates in the country.
+As of the 2016-17 cycle, Utah has the lowest FAFSA completion rate in the country.

 - Establish 15 credits per semester (30 credits per year) as full-time.

 - Set plateau tuition levels, focusing on 12-15 credits.